 The next day, I happened to find this book at a local independent bookstore, in the African-American studies section.
 It was colorful and compact, and as I flipped through, noted all the helpful timelines and charts.
 It was a short history of art, literature, music, and culture starting in the 1960s.

 This book, this little “guide book," is a much better starting point, especially if you are looking to connect the events of our past, to our present cries of injustice.
-I have not been able to find the name of the specific editor (and therefore can not verify if it fits my "written by a black author criteria" for 2016), but I'm using this as my starting point for you, my dear readers of Black and Bookish.
+I have not been able to find the name of the specific editor (and therefore can not verify if it fits my "written by a black author criteria" for 2016), but I'm using this as my starting point for you, my dear readers of Black & Bookish.

 Written with admiration for the black protest movements, Voices of Black America paints a vivid picture of adversity over oppression.
 The author presented the matter of fact ideas of Jim Crow and continual racist policies that have plagued us since.
 There are even comments on MLK becoming more militant in his last years of life!
 It talks about how hip hop started as a way to express black pain and was co-opted by white media and sold for profit.

 I loved the section called Celebrities Give Voice to Struggle (pg 30).
-People have lost their careers, let alone their lives, for speaking out against racism, but they still did it.
+People have lost their careers, let alone their lives, for speaking out against racism, but they did it anyways.
 Before civil rights, a time of much more overt racism, it was more common to be told in public you were unwelcome.
 To your face.
 Nowadays, black celebrities can appear to be well liked on all fronts, until they speak out- like Jada and Will in their boycott for the upcoming Oscars.
 Regardless of how you feel about these specific actors, know that black people have been fighting this fight since we were brought here.

 It's been a while since I read a historical perspective that felt pro-black.
 Unlike the sterile Wikipedia page, this book shows what historical black pride looks like, where facts and figures have been cold and distant, not relaying the accomplishment and empowerment of the people.
 It felt almost radical.
 These small snippets of black history, bite sized and easily digestible, remind me of why I still fight for my civil rights.
 It gives me pause to embrace my shared past with others like me, and educate those who have not yet learned about these life-changing events.